MikailaAkeredolu/exam1-redo/README.md

   - Q9 Create a static method that checks and prints weather a year such as 2023 or 2024 is a leap year or not!

+  - Q10  Create a new branch just to work on question number ten.
+When done merge the branch to Main/Master.
-  - Q10 Create a method that Scans for any 3 values of these data types ***Integer, Double and String** then print out the result as seen below:
+  - In your new branch, create a method that simply scans for any 3 values of these specific data types :
+    ***Integer, Double and String**.
+  - Your method's job is to simply print out the result as seen and formatted below:
 ```
 **Sample Input**